mervecinar/BookManagment/README.md

 # BookManagment
-it works like a library automation system with JAVADB, SWİNG
+library automation system with JAVADB and SWİNG